 What is the coronavirus?

 The coronavirus is a disease which is very similar to the flu.
-The virus causes respiratory complaints, coughing and fever.
+Possible symptoms are breathing problems, coughing and loss of smell or taste.
 Most people recover from the virus.
 For older people and people with lung, heart or kidney problems, the virus can be dangerous.

 The coronavirus is transmitted between people.
 When an infected person coughs or exhales, the virus is spread through small droplets from the nose or mouth.
-An infected person can also pass on the virus through hand contact.
+An infected person can pass on the virus through hand contact.
+The virus can also be spread through contaminated material.

 The arrival centre in Brussels is only open by appointment